guerinoni/yobemag/README.md

 ### ROM

-This is the read-only memory, it's also called "cartridge" and holds the data of the game, for example what you find in the foder `/roms` like tetris and other games.
-In my childhood these are external piece of hardware pluggable into gameboy (like memory card of Playstation 1/2 for who remember that).
+This is the read-only memory, it's also called "cartridge" and holds the data of the game.
+Usually they have the .gb extension in the filename.

 #### Header